kgrodzicki/kgrodzicki.github.com/_posts/2011-08-12-spring-integration.markdown

 * _EIP_ is set of integration patterns.
 EIP helps developers and architects describe and develop robust integration solutions[^eip].

 For those new to SI, definition from project home page[^si]:
-> "_Spring Integration_ provides an extension of the Spring programming model to support the well-known Enterprise
+> _"Spring Integration provides an extension of the Spring programming model to support the well-known Enterprise_
-> Integration Patterns.
-It enables lightweight messaging within Spring-based applications and supports integration
+> _Integration Patterns.
+It enables lightweight messaging within Spring-based applications and supports integration_
-> with external systems via declarative adapters.
-Those adapters provide a higher-level of abstraction over Spring's
+> _with external systems via declarative adapters.
+Those adapters provide a higher-level of abstraction over Spring's_
-> support for remoting, messaging, and scheduling.
-Spring Integration's primary goal is to provide a simple model
+> _support for remoting, messaging, and scheduling.
+Spring Integration's primary goal is to provide a simple model_
-> for building enterprise integration solutions while maintaining the separation of concerns that is
+> _for building enterprise integration solutions while maintaining the separation of concerns that is_
-> essential for producing maintainable, testable code."
+> _essential for producing maintainable, testable code."_

-What is the place of SI in Service Orineted Architecture(SOA)?
+What is the place of SI in Service Oriented Architecture(SOA)?
 Tom McCuch explains this in one of his comment[^tmc]:
 > _"SOA is an architectural pattern.
 A pattern, by definition, is the encapsulation_
 > _of a complex system into a reusable component.
 Patterns are meant to describe_
 > _"building blocks" for YOUR solution - they are not meant to be solutions in of_